joebew42/elixir-playground/examples/hello_world/README.md

 end
 ```

-the line `doctest HelloWorld` will run doctest present in HelloWorld module
+the line `doctest HelloWorld` will run doctest present in HelloWorld module.
+More important, all tests are `.exs` so we don't need to compile before running them.